 The risks associated with well-selected alternatives depend on the type of investment.
+This could include the exposure to growth and inflation related risks, and manager specific performance.

 As we do not currently offer direct investments for members in the alternatives asset classes, their risk profiles are captured within our diversified investment options.